Fantasy football: Jefferson, Diggs top Week 8 wide receiver rankings

 MIAMI, Oct.
 26 (UPI) -- Justin Jefferson, Stefon Diggs, Tyreek Hill, A.J.
 Brown and Mike Evans top my Week 8 fantasy football wide receiver rankings for 2021.

 Mike Williams, Cooper Kupp, Diontae Johnson, Deebo Samuel and Calvin Ridley round out my Top 10 options for Week 8.
-Jerry Jeudy and Allen Lazard are among my other favorite wide receivers to start this week.
+Jerry Jeudy and Marquez Valdes-Scantling are among my other favorite wide receivers to start this week.

 Target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.